 Sanctions are imposed at a level that is sufficient to serve as a deterrent for others possibly conducting similar violations.
 Sanctions may be monetary or non-monetary in nature and may include legal (attorney) fees.
 When imposing sanctions the court will clearly explain the conduct that justifies a sanction.

-The rules, regulations, and procedures associated with civil matters such as in personal injury or wrongful death claims can be complicated.
-Fortunately, The Law Firm of Jeremy Rosenthal has years of experience navigating the Colorado courts and has delivered significant awards for victims in auto accidents, premises liability claims, defective product litigation and more.
+The rules, regulations, and procedures associated with civil matters can be complicated.
+Fortunately, Colorado personal injury attorneys at the Law Firm of Jeremy Rosenthal has years of experience navigating the Colorado courts and has delivered significant awards for victims.
 Make the call to our office in Denver for a complimentary initial consultation at (303) 825-2223.